Home Page of Murray J Leaf

 2003 "Pragmatic Legal Norms" in Alfonso Morales, ed.
 Renascent Pragmatism.
 Aldershot: Ashgate.
 Pp. 72:91.

 2004 "What is "Formal" Analysis?"
-In Mathematical Modeling and Anthropology: Its Rationale, Past Successes and Future Directions, published as special issue of Cybernetics and Systems: An International Journal, the journal of the Austrian Society for Cybernetics and Systems Theory.
+In, published as special issue of Cybernetics and Systems: An International Journal, the journal of the Austrian Society for Cybernetics and Systems Theory.
 Dwight Read, editor.
 Taylor and Francis.

 2004 "The Message is the Medium: Language, Culture and Informatics" In Cybernetics and Systems, Vol. 1.
 (Proceedings of the 17th European Meetings of Cybernetics and Systems Research).
 Austrian Society for Cybernetic Studies.
 This paper was awarded the Best Paper of Symposium prize for its symposium and Best Paper of the Meetings Prize.